B1rtek/fast-clicker-legit-no-virus/README.md

-# fast-clicker-legit-no-virus
+# FastClickerLegitNoVirus (TM)
 A compact auto clicker.
+Only for Windows.
+Compile with MSVC compiler.